danieldantasdev/DesignPatternsInUse/README.md

 **Real-world example**: Only one CEO leads the company, making decisions and representing the entire organization, like a singleton providing global access and control.

-**Remark about usage**: The Singleton pattern is regarded as **an anti-pattern**; hence, using them excessively is advised.
+**The remark about usage**: The Singleton pattern is regarded as **an anti-pattern**; hence, using them excessively is advised.
 Why?
 Using it, we tend to make procedural code with global variables.

 **UML diagram of Singleton pattern:**